WeMakeMachines/loomse/README.md

 Built files are stored in the `app-build` directory.

 ## Configuration & Behaviours
 Loom can be configured by changing the behavioural properties of the application, as well as extending the base functionality with extensions.

 #### Application Behaviour
 These files are in JSON format.

 The configuration file `app-src/configs/config.json` controls some aspects of the application.
 The behaviours file `app-src/configs/storyBehaviour.json` controls some of the finer aspects of the script.

 #### The Script
 All the power for developing your non-linear narrative rests inside a JSON based script file.
 The default location for this is `assets/scripts/`.

 You can define separate scripts for mobile and desktop.

 ## Running the application
 The function `loomSE.initialise()` must be called to start the Loom application.
 By default this sites inside `index.html`.

 ## Writing your own extensions
+Loom provides a framework for you to write your own extensions.

 Extensions can be written in `app-src/user/extensions.js`, inside the `userDefinedModules` namespace.